Available in Nexus Repository Manager only

 Understanding the Difference, Nexus Repository Manager and Nexus IQ Server integration.
 In this section, we’ve talked about the various ways component data is being used, at least at an introductory level.
 However, understanding the differences between the Sonatype Data Services usage in Nexus Repository Manager and Nexus IQ Server may still be a little unclear.
 Rather you are likely asking, "What do I get with an integration of Nexus Repository Manager and Nexus IQ Server?

 - Your organization likely has a process for determining which components can be included in your applications.
 This could be as simple as limiting the age of the component, or more complex, like prohibiting components with a certain type of licenses or security issue.

 Whatever the case, the process is supported by rules.
-Sonatype CLM Policy management is a way to create those rules, and then track and evaluate your application.
+Nexus IQ Server Policy management is a way to create those rules, and then track and evaluate your application.
 Any time a rule is broken, that’s considered a policy violation.
 Violations can then warn, or even prevent a release.

-Here’s an example of the Sonatype CLM features for Nexus Staging.
+Here’s an example of the Nexus IQ Server features for Staging.

 - Component Information Panel